jbosstm/performance/product/readme.txt

 lib/btm/lib/slf4j-log4j12-1.6.0.jar
 lib/btm/lib/log4j-1.2.14.jar

-JOTM release 2.2.1
-Copy the contents of the lib dir from JOTM distribution to lib/jotm

 JBossTS jars are sourced from the build

 The compile ant target below currently excludes all products (except JBossTS) - once